 - A. Materials are listed in order of increasing resistance. - B. Abrasion-resistant material: material that will withstand normal combat stresses (such as being snagged by an unbroken blade) without tearing.
+Examples include, but are not limited to:

+broadcloth

-Examples include, but are not limited to: - broadcloth - a single layer of heavy poplin cloth (35% cotton, 65% polyester; "trigger" cloth) - sweat pants - opaque cotton, poly-cotton or lycra/spandex mix tights commercial fencing clothing rated to at least 550 Newtons
+a single layer of heavy poplin cloth (35% cotton, 65% polyester; "trigger" cloth) sweat pants opaque cotton, poly-cotton or lycra/spandex mix tights four-ounce (1.6 mm) leather four layers of heavy poplin cloth ballistic nylon rated to at least 550 Newtons commercial fencing clothing rated to at least 550 Newtons